8 Things To Know Before Starting A Reward And Recognition Program

 A substantial reward and recognition program is the backbone of employee engagement in organizations.
 To meet the changing employee needs, a dynamic R&R program has become an inseparable part of great workplaces.
 The better the R&R program, the more likely an employee will go the extra mile to perform well and be a well-wisher for the company.

 The act of giving recognition varies from organization to organization, and how you appreciate employees depend on your unique company needs, abilities, and values.

 Nowadays, many leaders seek other creative ways to spend on their employees like daily wins, a wall of fame, or a spontaneous treat to kick back and relax.

 They aim to design an effective recognition program bearing in mind things like budget, ease-to-use, time, and most importantly, quality.
 Apart from these, as a guide to creating a successful, sustainable program, you must consider these eight things as a company leader.

 Here are the 8 Important Things Of Employee Reward And Recognition Program

 1. Know Your Employee Needs

-The primary aim of a rewards and recognition program is to make employees feel good.
+The primary aim of an employee rewards and recognition program is to make employees feel good.
 So, the very first thing that you should consider here is knowing- what makes your employees happy.

 Initially, every growing R&R program will need to do a little research.
 It will help frame a customized program to accommodate employee wants and needs, making the program more likely to be successful.

 Here comes the role of office focus groups (or an employee recognition committee).
 They can meet and discuss the needs that their R&R program should meet.
 It gives them a feeling of involvement in the process of developing the program.
 As they know that their opinions matter, it helps to kick starts the entire process of recognition.